pipelight/doc.pipelight/helpers/docker.md

 ## Basic usage

-Here is the core of your pipeline
+Here is the core of a pipeline using docker helpers.

 ```ts
 // import helpers from deno repository